 When you sculpt, you are expressing yourself as an artist in three dimensions, combining expression and technique with mass, volume, and space.
 Sculptural art ranges from carved stone and wood to highly contemporary forms that integrate performance, installation, and technology into an aesthetic experience.

-Consequently, in Ball State's sculpture program, you will learn traditional sculpture techniques along with more contemporary and experimental media and art forms.
+Consequently, in Ball State's sculpture concentration, you will learn traditional sculpture techniques along with more contemporary and experimental media and art forms.
 This will provide you with a full range of avenues for creative expression as a sculptural artist.

 What You Will Study

 The program allows you to find a three-dimensional voice and establish a personal vocabulary unrestricted by material and technical limitations.
 Among various other course work, you will take a three-dimensional imaging course, metalsmithing courses, ceramics courses, printmaking, and a range of art history courses covering ancient through modern traditions and explorations.

 View Degree Requirements